civboot/civboot/README.md

 ## Non-goals

-Civboot only contains needs to contain working prototypes and tutorials which provide a _working knowledge_ of how to reconstruct and improve the Civboot.
+Civboot only needs to contain working prototypes and tutorials which provide a _working knowledge_ of how to reconstruct and improve the Civboot.
 Deeper understanding of things like transistors, hardware architecture, software architecture, chemistry, mechanical engineering, etc can take potentially a lifetime of learning.
 It is hoped that Civboot can be a foundation for that learning, but Civboot itself aims to provide only a working understanding.